edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

     # Run your tests here
 ```

 In this example we define a list of Django versions that we want to test against.
-We then use the `@nox.parametrize` decorator to create a parameterized session that will run the tests for each version in the list.
+We then use the `@nox.parametrize` decorator to create a parametrized session that will run the tests for each version in the list.
 The `version` parameter is passed to the session function, allowing us to install the specific version of Django for each run.
 Then this line:

 ```py
 f"{framework}>={version},<{next_minor}.0",